rafi/vim-config/README.md

 * Plugin management with cache and lazy loading for speed
 * Auto-completion with Language-Server Protocol (LSP)
-* Project-aware tabs and labels
+* Project-aware tabline
 * Fern as file-manager + Git status icons
-* Extensive language extensions library
+* Extensive syntax highlighting with [nvim-treesitter/nvim-treesitter]

 _Note_ that 95% of the plugins are **[lazy-loaded]**.